This guide applies to:

-35. Item 9 of subsection 27(2) of the PGPA Rule authorises retaining the balance of a sunsetting special account, subject to agreement from the Minister for Finance.
+- Item 9 of subsection 27(2) of the PGPA Rule authorises the retention of the balance of a sunsetting special account, subject to agreement from the Minister for Finance.
 This item can be used to replace special accounts that supported departmental activities with annual departmental appropriation.

 Money held on trust

 - Subsection 27(3) of the PGPA Rule allows a NCE to increase its most recent departmental item with amounts that relate to a trust or similar arrangement.

 - For the purposes of section 8 of the PGPA Act, money held on trust is considered “relevant money” and must be handled in accordance with the PGPA Act and the PGPA Rule requirements for relevant money (for example, section 18 of the PGPA Rule).